randy3k/cliff/README.md

 Documentation: [http://randy3k.github.io/git](https://randy3k.github.io/git)

-While ‘git2r’ and ‘gert’ provide excellent bindings to the ‘libgit2’ library, they do not provide all functionalities that the git command line offers.
-This simple wrapper of the git command line exposes the git command line to the R interface and allows R users to invoke git commands directly from R. One will find this package useful if they need to perform complicated git operations locally.
+While ‘git2r’ and ‘gert’ provide excellent bindings to the ‘libgit2’ library, they do not cover all functionalities that the git command line offers.
+This simple wrapper of the git command line exposes the git command line to R and allows users to invoke git commands directly from R. Readers should keep in mind that there are performance tradeoffs to use the wrapped command line instead of using directly the efficient ‘libgit2’ library.
+In addition, user authentication cannot not handled seamlessly.
+In most situations, this should be only considered if ‘git2r’ or ‘gert’ do not satisfy the needs.

 ## Installation